pivotal/blog/content/post/GPDB_accessing_Minio.MD

 - Greenplum
 - Minio

-date: 2019-02-12T12:30:00Z
+date: 2019-02-25T12:30:00Z
-draft: true
+draft: false
 short: |
   Parallel data transfer data between Greenplum and Minio
-title: Using Greenplum to access Minio, distributed object storage server
+title: Using Greenplum to access Minio distributed object storage server

 ---
 Pivotal Greenplum Database® (GPDB) is an advanced, fully featured, open source data warehouse.
 GPDB provides powerful and rapid analytics on petabyte scale data volumes.
-It also provides [access to highly-scalable cloud object storage systems](https://gpdb.docs.pivotal.io/latest/pxf/access_objstore.html) such as Amazon S3, Azure Data Lake, Azure Blob Storage, and Google Cloud Storage.
+Greenplum 5.17.0 brings support to [access highly-scalable cloud object storage systems](https://gpdb.docs.pivotal.io/latest/pxf/access_objstore.html) such as Amazon S3, Azure Data Lake, Azure Blob Storage, and Google Cloud Storage.

 Minio is a high performance distributed object storage server, designed for large-scale private cloud infrastructure.
 Since Minio supports S3 protocol, GPDB can also access Minio server that is deployed on-premise or cloud.
 One of the advantages of using Minio is pluggable storage backend that supports DAS, JBODs, external storage backends such as NAS, Google Cloud Storage and as well as Azure Blob Storage.